KSFM: Easy listening: 1972–1974

-Earth Radio 102
+Progressive rock: 1974-1979

 In early 1974, KULA Broadcasting searched for a new programmer and new format for KSFM after upgrading the station's transmitter and improving its signal to cover the Sacramento radio market from suburban Woodland.
 The owners hired Don Wright, formerly of KZAP, KXOA/KNDE, and KRBT.
 His plan was to flip the station to progressive rock, a format that was slightly more structured than the freeform format of KZAP.
 The air talent would have a mid-tempo delivery style (neither fast and screaming nor completely laid back).
 The station kept the KSFM call letters but used the moniker "Earth Rock 102 KSFM".

 On April 15, 1974, "Earth Rock 102" made its debut.
 Drake-Chenault, owners of KXOA-FM (107.9 FM), attempted to sue KSFM because KXOA-FM had recently (August 1972 through February 1973) used the "Earth Rock" name on the air.
 As a result, in July 1974, KSFM was rebranded as "Earth Radio 102".
 Within six months of its debut, "KSFM Earth Radio 102" reached number six in the Sacramento ratings.
 When the station management only delivered a $25 monthly pay raise, much of the air staff left to run KSJO in San Jose, where they installed the Earth Rock format.
 Nonetheless, KSFM continued to obtain positive ratings.

 The format featured both well-established and up-and-coming rock artists.
 While the station would play popular rock acts, the announcers often focused on their deeper album cuts.
 Additionally, the music flow was diverse enough that one could hear a searing Led Zeppelin track and a folksy Joni Mitchell song in the same set, yet the music would flow naturally.
 The air talent programmed much of the music without the use of a set playlist.
 While a listener could hear an occasional country record by Jerry Jeff Walker or a reggae tune by Peter Tosh, they knew it would be followed by a rock record along with song information from the knowledgeable air talent.
 KSFM's format was dayparted: listeners would be treated to a softer rock sound in the daytime and hard rock at night.
 With Earth Radio 102's limited song repetition, listeners were often surprised by what would play next.